First, what is a webhook?

 }

-invalid-payload - Invalid payload. action and ticker is required.
+invalid-payload - Invalid payload. action and ticker are required.
+Note: payload is another name used for JSON message.

 The minimum required fields are an action and ticker.
 All other fields are optional.